CIS Mortgages Explained

 FAQs

-If you meet the criteria required by a provider for a mortgage under the Construction Industry Scheme, you’ll not find it any more difficult to have a mortgage application accepted.
+If you meet the criteria a provider requires for a mortgage under the Construction Industry Scheme, you’ll not find it any more difficult to accept a mortgage application.

 In fact, if you have registered for the scheme, you may find it easier to get a mortgage than you would if you were simply self-employed.
 Self-employed individuals will often require 2-3 years’ worth of accounts before they can apply for a mortgage.